perl-foundation-outreach/ideas/perl6/GB2312-encoding-decoding.md

 Possible mentors
 ----------------

-Samantha McVey (samcv) is able to be a mentor for either of the two above mentioned projects.
+Samantha McVey (samcv) is able to be a mentor for this project.
 Can be reached at samantham@posteo.net or on Freenode as samcv.